danielvillahermosadominguez/shopping_list_vue/logbook.md

 20/03/2023
 - Implementation of delete one element
-- Implementation of update one element

--Next steps are:
+- Implementation of update one element: quantity + and - -Next steps are:
+  - Implementation of update one element: name (the last basic feature and we have created the updated form).
+After this, we need to refactor and review all the problems.
   - Review and refactor of the test and code.
+  - Review every flaky tests: we have a lot.
   - to get a new feature: The user can decrease and increment a selected item
   - Writing the readme and conclusions after the first feature.  + remember to include:
     - flush